Soumensun/Prompted-Segmentation-for-Drywall-Crack-Quality-Assurance/README.md

 This project investigates the use of prompt-driven image segmentation for detecting cracks and drywall defects in construction images.
 Instead of training a fixed-class segmentation network, we fine-tune CLIPSeg, a text-conditioned model, to localize defects using natural language prompts such as:

-segment crack
+1)segment crack

-segment drywall taping area
+2)segment drywall taping area

 The motivation is to build a flexible inspection system suitable for robotic or automated construction quality assessment.

-Method
+# Method

-Model: CLIPSeg (Hugging Face Transformers)
+# Model: CLIPSeg (Hugging Face Transformers)

-Input: RGB image + text prompt
+# Input: RGB image + text prompt

-Output: Binary segmentation mask corresponding to the prompt
+# Output: Binary segmentation mask corresponding to the prompt

-Training: Supervised fine-tuning using crack masks aligned with text prompts
+# Training: Supervised fine-tuning using crack masks aligned with text prompts

 This approach reduces the need for rigid class definitions and allows extension to new defect types via prompt engineering.

-Qualitative Results
+# Qualitative Results

 The following figure shows representative segmentation results on different wall and surface textures.
 White regions correspond to the predicted crack masks.

-Evaluation
+# Evaluation

 Performance is evaluated using standard segmentation metrics: